awsdocs/aws-batch-user-guide/doc_source/job_definition_parameters.md

 `onStatusReason`
 Contains a glob pattern to match against the `StatusReason` that's returned for a job\.
 The pattern can be up to 512 characters in length\.
 It can contain letters, numbers, periods \(\.\), colons \(:\), and white space \(spaces, tabs\)\.
 It can optionally end with an asterisk \(\*\) so that only the start of the string needs to be an exact match\.
 Type: String
 Required: No

+## Scheduling priority<a name="job-definition-parameters-schedulingPriority"></a>

+`schedulingPriority`
+The scheduling priority for jobs that are submitted with this job definition\.
+This will only affect jobs in job queues with a fair share policy\.
+Jobs with a higher scheduling priority will be scheduled before jobs with a lower scheduling priority\.
+The minimum supported value is 0 and the maximum supported value is 9999\.
+Type: Integer
+Required: No

 ## Tags<a name="job-definition-parameters-tags"></a>